wo3kie/hft-dojo/README.md

   Assert(worker.push([]() noexcept { /* do something */ }));
   ```

-- **trade_engine** - Ultra‑fast trade engine example that generates events in nanoseconds.
-Supports limit orders, market orders, cancellation, and updates.
-The trade logic is designed to be branchless and cache‑friendly, making it suitable for high‑performance trading systems.
+- **trade_engine** - a minimalistic, single‑header matching engine built with zero external dependencies (no STL, no Boost, no runtime allocations).
+It implements limit orders, market orders, cancellations, and quantity updates, producing events in just a few nanoseconds.
+The entire design is intentionally branchless, cache‑friendly, and deterministic, making it suitable as a foundation for ultra‑low‑latency trading systems and research on high‑performance market microstructure.

   ```{r, engine='cpp'}
   QueueOut out;